douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 ##### Key Concepts and Techniques

 1.  **Facts and Rules**: The core of a logic program consists of facts, which are basic assertions about the world, and rules, which express relationships between facts.
-For instance, facts could be simple statements like \"John is a human,\" and rules could be \"All humans are mortal.\"
+For instance, facts could be simple statements like "John is a human," and rules could be "All humans are mortal."

 2.  **Query-Based Execution**: Execution of a logic program involves querying the system.
 The logic programming environment then tries to find solutions based on the available facts and rules, often using techniques like pattern matching and recursive searching.

 3.  **Backtracking**: This is a fundamental technique in logic programming, where the system searches through the possible solutions to a problem.
-If a solution turns out to be incorrect or incomplete, the system will \'backtrack\' and try alternative solutions.
+If a solution turns out to be incorrect or incomplete, the system will 'backtrack' and try alternative solutions.

 4.  **Unification**: This is a process of automatically identifying and matching similar or identical structures.
 Unification is essential for pattern matching in logic programming and is used to handle variables and complex structures within rules and facts.